sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 `At this point you should have the demo application up and running`

-## View the VM in the Console
+## View the VM in the OpenShift Console

-Go and view your new MySQL VM in the Console.
+Go and view your new MySQL VM in the OpenShift Console.

-Go to `Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (the toggle button)` to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
+Go to `Administration -> Virtualization -> VirtualMachines -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (the toggle button)`
+to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
 This is the script that is run when the VM is started for the first time.